-- 6. As at noon on 5 August 2015 the Company's issued share capital comprised 4,832,778 ordinary shares of £2.50 each.
-Each ordinary share carries the right to one vote at a general meeting of the Company and, therefore, the total number of voting rights in the Company as at noon on 5 August 2015 is 4,832,778. - 7.
-The following documents will be available at the registered office of the Company on any weekday (except Saturday) during normal business hours from the date of this notice until the date of the Annual General Meeting: - (a) A copy of the service agreement for the Executive Director. - (b) A copy of the letters of appointment for the Non-Executive Directors. - (c) The Memorandum and Articles of Association of the Company.

-These documents will also be available for inspection during the Annual General Meeting and for at least fifteen minutes before it begins.

-- 8. Any member attending the meeting has the right to ask questions.
-The Company must cause to be answered any such question relating to the business being dealt with at the meeting but no such answer need be given if (a) to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information, (b) the answer has already been given on a website in the form of an answer to a questions, or (c) it is undersirable in the interests of the company or the good order of the meeting that the question be answered. - 9.
-If you have any general queries about the meeting please contact the Company Secretary at jcdavidparsons@btconnect.com or by calling on 01932 252123.
+- 6. As at noon on 5 August 2016 the Company's issued share capital comprised 5,557,695 ordinary shares of £0.05 each.
+Each ordinary share carries the right to one vote at a general meeting of the Company and, therefore, the total number of voting rights in the Company as at noon on 5 August 2016 is 5,557,695. - 7.
+The following documents will be available at the office of the Company on any weekday (except Saturday) during normal business hours from the date of this notice until the date of the Annual General Meeting: - (a) A copy of the service agreement for the Executive Director. - (b) A copy of the letters of appointment for the Non-Executive Directors. - c) The Memorandum and Articles of Association of the Company. - These documents will also be available for inspection during the Annual General Meeting and for at least fifteen minutes before it begins. - 8.
+Any member attending the meeting has the right to ask questions.
+The Company must cause to be answered any such question relating to the business being dealt with at the meeting but no such answer need be given if (a) to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information, (b) the answer has already been given on a website in the form of an answer to a question, or (c) it is undesirable in the interests of the Company or the good order of the meeting that the question be answered. - If you have any general queries about the meeting please contact the Company Secretary at david@aortech.net or by calling on 01932 252123.
 You may not use any electronic address provided either in this notice of meeting or any related documents (including the Form of Proxy) to communicate for any purposes other than those expressly stated.